smirarab/sepp/tutorial/tipp-tutorial.md

 2. TIPP relies on blastn for the binning of metagenomic reads.
 This needs to be installed separately.
 To point BLAST to your installation of blastn, modify ~/.sepp/tipp.config.
    blast: http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download
+   You can also download the linux version of blastn from: http://www.cs.utexas.edu/~phylo/software/blastn

 3. TIPP performs abundance profiling uses a set of 30 marker genes.
 This needs to be downloaded separately.
 Download the reference dataset and unzip it to a directory.
 Point the REFERENCE environment variable to this directory before installing TIPP.
 You can manually point TIPP to the reference directory by modifying the ~/.sepp/tipp.config file. reference datasets: www.cs.utexas.edu/~phylo/software/sepp/tipp.zip